-Students, parents, teachers, school administrators, counseling staff, and school volunteers shall be provided training and instruction, at least annually, on the District's policy and administrative procedures regarding bullying and harassment.
-The instruction shall include evidence-based methods of preventing bullying and harassment, as well as information about how to effectively identify and respond to bullying in schools.
-Instruction regarding bullying, harassment, and the
+Students, parents/legal guardians, teachers, school administrators, counseling staff, bus drivers, non-teaching staff and school volunteers shall be given annual instruction at a minimum on the District's policy and regulations prohibiting bullying, harassment and/or dating violence and abuse.
+The instruction shall include evidence-based methods of preventing bullying, harassment and/or dating violence and abuse, as well as how to effectively identify, prevent, and respond to bullying, harassment and/or dating violence and abuse in schools.